lord/backtalk/readme.md

   <a href="https://docs.rs/backtalk"><img src="https://img.shields.io/badge/docs.rs-visit-green.svg" alt="Documentation"></a>
 </p>

+Backtalk is a web framework for Rust.
+It's:

+- **Asynchronous** – Backtalk uses Futures for everything.
+- **Realtime** – expose the same API over both websockets and HTTP, and push live events to clients.
-Backtalk is an experimental asynchronous web framework for realtime APIs written in Rust.
-We try to provide simple tools that are easily composed.
+- **Simple** – Backtalk tries to provide minimalist tools that are easily composed.
+- **Opinionated** – exclusively for rapidly building JSON-based RESTful APIs.

 ## Tasks